michaelkagan1/RushHour/README.md

 2 - changing the checker function from an "all" boolean comparison `np.all(array_a, array_b)` to a byte string search in the set `array.tobytes() in memo`.
 These changes made the script run about 99% faster.
 Before the changes, the most difficult problem took ~2 mins to solve, whereas afterwards, it took about 1.7 seconds.

+### Run
+To run the game, clone the repo to your machine and simply execute solve.py The only dependency is numpy.
+To select which board to solve, you can adjust the problem variable at the top of solve.py.
+The current options that I've written manually are b0, b1, and b40.
+Feel free to add more and set them equal to the problem variable.
+These are list of lists objects, not numpy arrays, although it should work with either.